proenterprise/yeenvoice/docs/api_tokens.rst

 API Tokens
 ==========

-Invoice Ninja uses API tokens to enable access to third party providers, so you can streamline many of your invoicing and payments functions with our partners.
+Yeenvoice uses API tokens to enable access to third party providers, so you can streamline many of your invoicing and payments functions with our partners.

 Tokens
 """"""